 Though British medals predominate, overseas medals are also present and there is a nice group of European art medals of the early 20th century.

 Browse highlights of the medal collection below.
 (Please be aware that the medals on this page are not shown at actual size or in correct proportion to one another).

-Early in the reign of Elizabeth I a recoinage was undertaken that was aimed at restoring faith in the fineness of the coins.
+Early in the reign of Elizabeth I a recoinage was aimed at restoring faith in the fineness of the coins.

 The fine portrait medal illustrated here by William Wyon is of Sir Joseph Banks, the famous naturalist and President of the Royal Society.

 The original design for the China Medal of the early 1840s, by William Wyon, depicted a crowned British Lion standing over a defeated Chinese Dragon.

 The Royal Mint Museum has an Abyssinia Medal of 1867-68 named on the reverse to R A Hill, Chief Coiner.